mikrima/UnityAccessibilityPlugin/README.md

 ## Developers
 UI elements need to be marked up as accessible so that the UAP can recognize them, read them aloud to users, and allow interaction.
-This is done by adding accessibility-components to the GameObjects that are relevant.
+This is done by adding accessibility-components to the GameObjects that are relevant.<br>

 ## Blind Users
 The controls are based on popular screen readers like VoiceOver, NVDA and TalkBack, so that blind users will not